alovajs/alovajs.github.io/docs/04-request-timing/03-use-fetcher.md

   };

   const {
-    // The fetching attribute is the same as loading, it is true when a pull request is sent, and it is false after the request ends fetching,
+    // The fetching attribute is the same as loading, it is true when a fetch request is sent, and it is false after the request ends fetching,
     error,
     onSuccess,
     onError,
     onComplete,

-    // After calling fetch, a request to pull data will be sent, and fetch can be called repeatedly to pull data from different interfaces fetch
+    // After calling fetch, a request to fetch data will be sent, and fetch can be called repeatedly to fetch data from different interfaces fetch
   } = useFetcher();

-  // Trigger the data pull in the event const handleSubmit = () => {
+  // Trigger the data fetch in the event const handleSubmit = () => {
     // todo item modification...

-    // Start to pull the updated data
+    // Start to fetch the updated data
-    // Situation 1: When you clearly know that the data on the first page of todoList is pulled, pass in a Method instance fetch(getTodoList(1));
+    // Situation 1: When you clearly know that the data on the first page of todoList is fetched, pass in a Method instance fetch(getTodoList(1));

-    // Situation 2: When you only know to pull the last requested data of todoList, use the Method instance matcher to filter fetch({
+    // Situation 2: When you only know to fetch the last requested data of todoList, use the Method instance matcher to filter fetch({
       name: 'todoList',
       filter: (method, index, ary) => {
-        // Return true to specify the Method instance that needs to be pulled return index === ary.length - 1;
+        // Return true to specify the Method instance that needs to be fetched return index === ary.length - 1;
       }
     });